air40/sixr-web3-cricket/SIXR_ROLES.md

-# SIXR Run Roles & Progression 🎯
+u# SIXR Run Roles & Progression 🎯

 The **Run Roles** gamify the SIXR whitelist journey.
 The more you engage, the closer you get to earning a SIXRLIST Whitelist Spot.
 ## Run Role Progression